babylonchain/babylonchain.github.io/docs/introduction/overview.md

 ---

 # Introduction
-These articles provide an overview of what Babylon is and how Babylon works on the Proof of Stake chains.
+💡 Get to know Babylon and how Babylon securing the PoS chains.

+---

 import DocCardList from '@theme/DocCardList';